xperseguers/t3ext-direct_mail_userfunc/Documentation/Index.rst

 		en

 	:Description:
 		Adds support for external providers to Direct Mail.
-It allows recipient lists to be defined using a user function.
+This extension extends the types of recipient lists handled by Direct Mail with an entry for parameterized custom lists.
+These custom lists are prepared by user functions and may easily reuse your own business logic.

 	:Keywords:
 		direct_mail, dynamic list, user function, external provider